stevejay/react-roving-tabindex/README.md

 # react-roving-tabindex

-> React Hooks implementation of a roving tabindex.
+> React Hooks implementation of a roving tabindex, now with grid support.
 See the storybook [here](https://stevejay.github.io/react-roving-tabindex/) to try it out.

 [![bundlephobia](https://img.shields.io/bundlephobia/minzip/react-roving-tabindex)](https://bundlephobia.com/result?p=react-roving-tabindex) [![NPM](https://img.shields.io/npm/v/react-roving-tabindex.svg)](https://www.npmjs.com/package/react-roving-tabindex) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com) [![CircleCI](https://img.shields.io/circleci/project/github/stevejay/react-roving-tabindex/master.svg)](https://circleci.com/gh/stevejay/react-roving-tabindex/tree/master)

 ## Background

 The roving tabindex is an accessibility pattern for a grouped set of inputs.
 It assists people who are using their keyboard to navigate your Web site.
 All inputs in a group get treated as a single tab stop, which speeds up keyboard navigation.
-The last focused input in a group is also remembered, so that it can receive focus again when the user tabs back to the group.
+The last focused input in the group is also remembered, so that it can receive focus again when the user tabs back into the group.

-When in the group, the left and right (or up and down) arrow keys move between the inputs.
-The Home and End keys (Fn+LeftArrow and Fn+RightArrow on macOS) move to the group's first and last inputs respectively.
+When in the group, the ArrowLeft and ArrowRight (or ArrowUp and ArrowDown) keys move focus between the inputs.
+The Home and End keys (Fn+LeftArrow and Fn+RightArrow on macOS) move focus to the group's first and last inputs respectively.

 More information about the roving tabindex pattern is available [here](https://www.stefanjudis.com/today-i-learned/roving-tabindex/) and [here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Keyboard-navigable_JavaScript_widgets#Managing_focus_inside_groups).

+This pattern can also be used for a grid of items, as in [this calendar example](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Grid_Role#Calendar_example) on the MDN website.
+The containing element for the grid should be given the `grid` role, and each grid item should given the `gridcell` role.
+ArrowLeft and ArrowRight are used to move focus between items in a row, while the ArrowUp and ArrowDown keys move between the rows.
+The Home and End keys (Fn+LeftArrow and Fn+RightArrow on macOS) move focus to a row's first and last items respectively.
+If the Control key is held while pressing the Home and End keys then focus is moved respectively to the very first and very last item in the grid.

-### Implementation Considerations
+### Implementation considerations

 There are two main architectural choices to be made: